 3) The pre-tenure leave counts as service to the College and therefore does not change the date of the tenure decision.
 If the faculty member elects to take a leave of absence in the remaining semester of the year in which a pre-tenure leave is taken, the tenure decision may be delayed by one year.
 The Dean of the Faculty, in consultation with the faculty member, decides whether the decision will be delayed.
 The determination must be acknowledged in writing by the faculty member by the first day of winter semester of the year preceding the first opportunity for tenure review.

 4) A one-semester pre-tenure leave does not change the date of the first sabbatical, which is available following fourteen semesters of full-time teaching, of which the pre-tenure leave counts as one.
 If the faculty member combines a pre-tenure leave with a leave of absence in the remaining semester of the year in which a pre-tenure leave is taken, and if the faculty member is later granted tenure, the first sabbatical leave with pay and benefits is available following twenty semesters of full-time teaching, which includes the year of the pre-tenure leave.

 5) A colleague granted two or more years’ credit toward the probationary period for tenure is not eligible for this pre-tenure leave.

 6) When leave schedules within a department conflict with the department/program’s curricular obligations, priority shall be given to the pre-tenure leave.
 Potential conflicts between pre-tenure leaves and department or program obligations shall be resolved by the department or program chair, in consultation with the division chairs, if necessary, but within the terms of this policy.

 7) Faculty must teach three consecutive academic or calendar years between academic leaves of any kind.
-Exceptions are granted for medical disability and parental leave and by petition to the Committee of Five.
+Exceptions are granted for medical disability and parental leave and by petition to the Academic Affairs Council.